We don’t support this browser anymore.

 Our view

-To help keep hold of cash, the interim dividend has been reduce.
+To help keep hold of cash, dividend payments have been trimmed.
 That’s a prudent move in our view and should provide more of a cushion to combat any further bumps in the road.
-With major expansion projects now close to completion, there should be lower demand for the group’s cash resources.
-However, it does mean the 2.9% forward dividend yield could well end up lower than forecast.
+With major expansion projects now close to completion, there should be lower demand for the group’s cash resources moving forward.

 Environmental, social and governance (ESG) risk